tilt-dev/company/product-development/README.md

 <img src="images/workflow.png" height="300" />

 The workflow is summarized in the image above.
 At the far left, we continually have conversations with customers and the community.
 These are synthesized into GitHub issues and Clubhouse stories.
 Based on this feedback and our broader company goals and strategy, we maintain a backlog of high-level initiatives as Clubhouse epics (primarily product changes).
-Over time, epics are further defined with scoped work and success criteria, as they are eventually implemented and shipped.
+Over time, epics are further defined with scoped work and acceptance criteria, as they are eventually implemented and shipped.

 ### Free-form discussion in Clubhouse stories
 All Tilters are encouraged to collaborate in **_discussing_** general ideas in a free-form fashion, with no strict process, no structure, no specific timelines, and no specific implementation commitments.
 Tilters should prefer discussing ideas in Clubhouse stories, linking ideas together, thus building a web of good ideas that are easily searchable for posterity.